unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 * You're using a conflicting theme and unsupported page builder plugin
 * You're using an unsupported caching method and/or plugin

 Please follow this guide on how to quickly [troubleshoot these common issues](https://passwordprotectwp.com/docs/basic-troubleshooting/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite).
+Learn more about [why password protected page is not working](https://passwordprotectwp.com/docs/wordpress-password-protected-page-not-working/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite).

 = Does the plugin password protect WooCommerce products? =